Vonage/websocketpp/readme.md

 WebSocket++ (0.8.2)
 ==========================

-WebSocket++ is a header only C++ library that implements RFC6455 The WebSocket Protocol.
+WebSocket++ is a header only C++ library that implements RFC6455 WebSocket Protocol.
 It allows integrating WebSocket client and server functionality into C++ programs.
-It uses interchangeable network transport modules including one based on raw char buffers, one based on C++ iostreams, and one based on Asio (either via Boost or standalone).
+It uses interchangeable network transport modules including one based on raw char buffers, one based on C++ iostreams library, and one based on Asio (either via Boost or standalone).
 End users can write additional transport policies to support other networking or event libraries as needed.